Concrete Pouring Cost

 Can I Pour Concrete Myself?

-Pouring concrete DIY necessitates far more skill and knowledge than other home projects.
+Pouring concrete DIY necessitates far more skill and knowledge than other home projects so it's not usually recommended for DIY beginners.
+Here are a few common problems homeowners face:

 What would the cost be to have a concrete slab laid that is 10 x 13 feet?